 You’ve arrived!
 And what a fantastic place to be.
 Jasper is truly one of the most beautiful places in Alberta – and maybe even the whole world!
 It’s an amazing mountain town with stunning scenery and so many different activities to try.
 You won’t be bored here!

 Jasper is fantastic at all times of the year, but there’s something extra special about coming here in December.
 No matter when you come, you’ll find it’s not as busy and touristy as Banff and has a small-town charm to it, and is just a few miles away from all the skiing.
 Dan and I have been here many times and no matter when we visit, we always have a blast.

-While you’re here, these are just a few of our favorite spots:
+While you’re here, these are just a few of our favorite spots and tours in Jasper:

-- Athabasca Falls – If you’re going to see one waterfall while you’re here, make it this one!
+- Athabasca Falls/Glacier – If you’re going to see one waterfall while you’re here, make it this one!
 The popular trail, about 30 minutes from Jasper town on the Icefields Parkway, is only one km long.
 The scenery along the hike is impressive, but the falls themselves are next level.
 The power of the water cascading down in the summer is breathtaking.
 In the winter, Athabasca Falls freezes and transforms into something magical – you have to see it in person!
 Nearby at Athabasca Glacier, you can conveniently take a guided tour like this one in a specially adapted vehicle that will take you out onto the glacier for an up-close look!
 It costs $104 CAD and books out quickly due to its popularity.

 - Marmot Basin – this is easily one of the most epic things to do in Jasper during the winter!
 Hit the slopes here, only 20 minutes outside of Jasper, to try out 91 different runs for beginners all the way through to advanced.
 What’s nice is the variety of runs for all levels from each lift – meaning I can grab a green or blue run to ski down while Dan takes a more challenging black one on his snowboard, but we still can go up the lift together.
 Marmot Basin is open from mid-November until early May and gets over 400 centimeters (more than 13 feet!) of snow every year.